-The problem is that light waves/photons travel at a known rate of 186,282 miles per second.
-At that rate, it takes light from our sun 8 minutes to reach earth.
-It takes 4 years from the nearest star, and 100,000 years to cross our galaxy.
-And that’s just the local stuff.
-It takes 25 million years for light to reach us from the nearby Andromeda galaxy, and 13.5 billion years from the furthest observed galaxy.
+The problem in a nutshell is that light waves/photons travel at a known rate of 186,282 miles per second, and at that rate, it would take much longer than 6,000 years for much of the light we observe to reach earth.
+Light from our sun takes eight minutes to reach earth, and light from the nearest star takes about four years.
+It would take light from one side of our galaxy about 100,000 years to cross to the other side, and that’s just the local stuff.
+It takes 2.5 million years for light to reach us from the nearby Andromeda galaxy, and 13.5 billion years from the furthest observed galaxy.

-But if the Universe is only 6,000 years old, we shouldn’t be able to see anything beyond 6,000 light years.
+If the Universe is only 6,000 years old, we shouldn’t be able to see anything beyond 6,000 light years… so why do we?

-As a young Christian, the explanation I heard most often was that “God wanted us to be able to enjoy the stars, so when He created the earth and the stars, He also created the light waves in-between.”
-I later realized this view led to some pretty strange conclusions.
+As a young Christian, the explanation I heard most often was that, “God wanted us to be able to enjoy the stars, so when he created the earth and the stars, he also created the light waves in-between!”
+I accept this explanation, but later realized that accepting this view also means accepting some pretty strange conclusions about our universe.

 See that star?
 It doesn’t exist.

 I first realized there was a problem with this view while learning about one method astronomers use to measure large distances.
 The method works by observing a star that has recently gone supernova.
 When it does, it can emit as much energy as it did over its entire lifetime, resulting in a tremendous burst of light.
-Scientists figured out that if they multiplied the speed of light by how long it takes this burst to illuminate nearby objects, they could calculate the distance between those objects.
-They could also triangulate the distance from earth.
+Scientists figured out that if they multiplied the speed of light by how long it took this burst to illuminate nearby objects, they could calculate the distance between those objects, and they could also triangulate the distance from earth.

-The closest supernova we’ve observed in this way is in a nearby dwarf galaxy 168,000 light years away (left).
+The closest supernova we’ve observed in this way is in a nearby dwarf galaxy 168,000 light years away.
 It took the light several months to reach some surrounding gas and dust, proving that the distances were ginormous.

-But, according to my Creationist view, the event you see to the left never actually happened.
-There was no supernova, no illumination of gases, not even the original star!
-It was all just a back-story that God weaved into the light waves between us and the star.
+But, according to my creationist view, the event you see here never actually took place.
+That’s right, there was no supernova, no illumination of gases, not even the original star!
+It was all just a back-story that God weaved into the light waves between us and a star that never really was.

-Additionally, if these light waves are only for our benefit, why even bother creating the Universe at all?
-All God really needs is a few thousand years of light waves to convince us the Universe exists.
+And if these light waves are solely for our benefit, then technically God doesn’t need to create the Universe at all.
+God only needs to create a few thousand years worth of light waves to create an illusion that it exists.

 In recent years, Young Earth Creationists (YECs) have backed away from this explanation.
-ChristianAnswers.net admits that forging an entire universe “would be a strange deception,” and AnswersInGenesis.org agrees that “It seems uncharacteristic of God to make illusions like this.”
+ChristianAnswers.net admits that forging an entire universe “would be a strange deception,” and AnswersInGenesis.org agrees that it would be “uncharacteristic of God to make illusions like this.”